 -Tamara and Selina

 Orofacial Myofunctional Therapy helps retrain orofacial muscles to perform its functions correctly.
-We focus on improving nasal breathing, chewing and swallowing, and optimizing the rest posture of the lips and tongue.
+We focus on improving nasal breathing and optimizing the rest posture of the lips and tongue.

 When the goals of myofunctional therapy are achieved we may see a variety of improvements.
 It depends on what the patients’ symptoms are and if they are related to myofunctional disorders.
 Every single person is going to present with different complaints and issues.